 It is the most common online risk for all teens and is a peer-to-peer risk.

-“Sexting” can be defined as sending, receiving, or forwarding sexually explicit messages, photographs, or images via cellphone, computer, or other
+“Sexting” can be defined as sending, receiving, or forwarding sexually explicit messages, photographs, or images via cellphone, computer, or other digital devices.

 Many of these images become distributed rapidly via cellphones or the Internet.